mikezano/zano-press/src/learning-lessons/2025-08-15-Modern-Centering.md

 }
 ```

 - `place-self:center` gets us the correct visual we want.
-Each `.content-` centers itself within the one cell of the grid.
-The green square doesn't move since its the larger of the two `.content-` elements and dictates the size of the cell based on its size.
+Each `.content-` centers itself within the one cell of the grid they exist in.
+The green square doesn't move since it's the larger of the two `.content-` elements and dictates the size of the cell based on its size.
 The smaller blue square does move towards the center and gives everything a concentric look.

 [Full demo on Codepen](https://codepen.io/_zan0/pen/pvjQRqK)